Programme of B1

 The bachelor's programme comprises three years of 60 credits (EC).
 Each year is divided into four periods (quarters) of 15 EC.

 First-year courses lay the foundation in knowledge and skills for the rest of the Bachelor's programme.
-But the first year also serves as a filter: If you are able to pass all first year courses, you will be able to handle the rest of the programme as well.
-If you fail to pass a minimum amount of ECs in the first year, you cannot continue the programme (see Binding Study Advice).
+But the first year also serves as a filter: If you are able to pass all (or most) first year courses, you will be able to handle the rest of the programme as well.
+If you fail to pass a minimum amount of ECs in the first year, you cannot continue the Molecular programmes (see Binding Study Advice).

 If you switch from Chemistry to Science, you need to take the courses NWI-MOL159 Linear Algebra for Science students, NWI-MOL133 Mechanics and Lab and NWI-MOL134 Electricity and Magnetism (or courses with corresponding content) at some point in your Bachelor's programme.

-Switching from Chemistry to MLS is possible until the end of the first year without taking extra courses.
+Switching from Chemistry to MLS is possible until the end of the first year without taking extra courses (i.e. the first year's programmes are mutually exchangeable).

 If you switch from MLS or Science to Chemistry after the first year, you need to make sure that the courses NWI-MOL122 Chemical Analysis 2, NWI-MOL136 Physical Concepts of Chemical Processes, NWI-MOL126 Synthesis Lab 1b, and NWI-MOL139 Sustainable Chemistry are in your Bachelor's programme Chemistry.